VincenzoRu/firefly/README.md

 ## **Introduction**
 This script is a Python-based implementation of the **Firefly Algorithm**, a metaheuristic optimization technique inspired by the flashing behavior of fireflies.
 This algorithm allows users to optimize problems, such as creating trading strategies using technical indicators and an objective function, by simulating the interactions between fireflies.

 This project builds upon the work of my master's thesis, completed in 2014, where I implemented the Firefly Algorithm using VBA.
-The Python-based app represents an enhanced version of the algorithm, offering improved efficiency, scalability, and accuracy.
+The Python-based script represents an enhanced version of the algorithm, offering improved efficiency, scalability, and accuracy.

 Link to original master thesis paper: *[https://bit.ly/2zZpR4a](https://bit.ly/2zZpR4a)*